museofficial/muse/README.md

   - `PLAYING` (Playing XYZ)
   - `LISTENING` (Listening to XYZ)
   - `WATCHING` (Watching XYZ)
+  - `STREAMING` (Streaming XYZ)

+- `BOT_ACTIVITY_URL=` If you use `STREAMING` you MUST set this variable, otherwise it will not work!
+Here you write a regular YouTube or Twitch Stream URL.

 - `BOT_ACTIVITY=` The last setting is the "thing" you do, here you can put any text in you want to.